onsclom/my-website/src/content/posts/javascript-tco.md

 less restricted.
 How can we use recursion without fear of exceeding the call stack?
 The answer: hope your JavaScript engine implements TCO and write your recursion in a way that can be optimized!

-The process of rewriting a function to be tail call optmized generally involves moving state to arguments.
+The process of rewriting a function to be tail call optimized generally involves moving state to arguments.
 The recursive call needs to be the last thing in the function's AST.
 The TCO version of our recursive function looks like: